DamirDenis-Tudor/2D-Tank-Simulator/README.md

 # Tanc(++)erman - SDL game made for an academic task

-## Please download releaseVisualStudioProject.zip .
+## Please download releaseVisualStudioProject.zip for fully access to code.

 # Caracteristics :
 - [x] polymorphism implemented through the interface inherited by all objects